3lvis/Sync/README.md

 As you can see this procedures require the full JSON object to be included, but when working with APIs, sometimes you already have synced all the required items.
 Sync supports this too.

 For example, in the one-to-many example, you have a user, that has many notes.
 If you already have synced all the notes then your JSON would only need the `notes_ids`, this can be an array of strings or integers.
-As a sidenote only do this if you are 100% sure that all the required items (notes) have been synced, otherwise this relationships will get ignored and an error will be logged.
+As a side-note only do this if you are 100% sure that all the required items (notes) have been synced, otherwise this relationships will get ignored and an error will be logged.
 Also if you want to remove all the notes from a user, just provide `"notes_ids": null` and **Sync** will do the clean up for you.

 ```json
 [